LimeEng/nauttaja/README.md

     This will list all removed saves, sorted by time created.

+- **`nauttaja open`**

+    This will open nauttajas root directory in Windows explorer.
+Since this is dependent on Windows-specific functionality, this command will not work on other platforms.

-- **`nauttaja open <noita|nauttaja>`**
+- **`nauttaja open noita`**

-    This will either open Noitas or nauttajas root directory in Windows explorer.
+    This will open Noitas root directory in Windows explorer.
 Since this is dependent on Windows-specific functionality, this command will not work on other platforms.

 - **`nauttaja import <name> <path>`**